Green poop can happen after starting iron tablets, but stool color alone does not prove the supplement is working.

 Iron itself doesn’t have a bright green color, so why does stool sometimes turn green after taking supplements?
 The answer involves several physiological processes:

-• Unabsorbed Iron: When excess iron reaches the colon, it reacts with bacteria and digestive fluids.
-This reaction may lead to darker or greenish hues in the stool.
+- Unabsorbed Iron: When some iron reaches the colon, it can interact with digestive contents and gut bacteria, contributing to darker or greenish stool tones.

 Common Causes of Green Stool During Iron Supplementation

-While iron supplements are a primary reason for green poop in this context, other causes might also contribute:
+While iron supplements are a primary reason for stool color changes in this context, other causes might also contribute:

 1. Dietary Influence

 Foods rich in chlorophyll like spinach, kale, or other leafy greens can cause stool to turn green.
-If you combine these with iron tablets, the effect intensifies.
+If you combine these with iron tablets, the effect may look even more noticeable.
 Artificial food coloring from candies or drinks may also alter stool color.

 2. Rapid Intestinal Transit